vikash-kumar01/Python_Scripting/README.md

 ## SUBPROCESS MODULE

-   # Module Le's you interact with OS
+    Module Le's you interact with OS + Create New Processes + Pass Info Into or Out Of it + get return Codes